TrebledJ/ualist/README.md

 Servers may respond differently depending on the user agent.
 A mobile device may be served smaller assets.
 An unsupported browser may be given an error.
 A scripting tool may be flagged as a bot and served status code 418.
 Fishing out such responses is useful during penetration tests.

-Due to the nature of the generation algorithm, synthesised agents may not necessarily reflect actual agents, mostly mimicing in appearance.
+Due to the nature of the generation algorithm, synthesised agents may not necessarily reflect actual agents, only mimicing in appearance.
 This means this tool may generate non-existent version numbers, build numbers, etc.

 ### Run Locally